cooleydw494/codemonkeys/README.md

 ## 🚧 Alpha Status

-There will soon be a stable Alpha release focused on establishing the framework's architecture/concepts to a point of relative stability, and providing a flexible, immediately useful default Automation that is instructional in how it utilizes the framework.
+As of November 30th, I have released a stable Alpha focused on establishing the framework's architecture/concepts to a point of relative stability, and providing a flexible, immediately useful default Automation that is instructional in how it utilizes the framework.

+*The developer docs at codemonkeys.lol are still a work in progress, although I hope they're good enough to get you started.
+More updates coming soon!
+Updates almost every day.*

 ## 🌐 Overview